moogleLabsDev/ai_catalyst_series/1_low_code_no_code/README.md

 **Contents:**

-autogen.ipynb: Practical example of LLM agent built using Autogen framework. flowise_rag.json: RAG chatflow made in flowise langchain_agent.ipynb: Practical example of LLM agent built using Langchain framework.
+- autogen.ipynb: Practical example of LLM agent built using Autogen framework.
+- flowise_rag.json: RAG chatflow made in flowise
+- langchain_agent.ipynb: Practical example of LLM agent built using Langchain framework.

 **Instructions:**

 - Create a virtual environment in python using venv
 - Install Autogen and langchain framework using pip instructions in notebook.
 Uncomment them first.
+- For using Autogen, add your openAI API key in the OAI_CONFIG_LIST file
-  To install flowise follow this reference: https://github.com/FlowiseAI/Flowise
+- To install flowise follow this reference: https://github.com/FlowiseAI/Flowise

   Once you open flowise, choose load chatflow option in top right corner to load the json file
 - Review the examples and templates